LiamSkirrow/esp-blinky/README.md

-Simple code to set a callback on GPIO pin 0 (connected to the BOOT push button), and generates a call to a callback function to toggle the value of an LED.
-Also print some output to the UART terminal upon push/release.
+Configure the BOOT pushbutton to be used as a general purpose button.
+Trigger a callback to toggle the LED, also printing out some output to the serial terminal (just use printf()...)